 Seven months since the investigation, football in the West African nation is yet to recover from its impact.
 FIFA instituted a Normalization Committee in September following the virtual collapse of the Ghana Football Association.

-Hussein-Suale is survived a wife and a daughter.
+Hussein-Suale is survived by a wife and a daughter.

 The news of his killing trended on social media in Ghana on Thursday, with the hashtag #JournalismIsNotACrime featuring prominently.